jadijadi/lpic1book/content/1022_install_a_boot_manager.md

 ```
 set default="0"
 menuentry "Fedora" {
-  set root=(hd1,1)
+  set root=(hd0,1)
   linux /boot/vmlinuz-5.10.0-9-arm64 ro quiet
   initrd /boot/initrd.img-5.10.0-9-arm64
 }
 menuentry "Windows" {
-  set root=(hd0,1)
+  chainloader (hd1,msdos2)+1
 }
 ```

-As you can see, GRUB uses Linux style numbering for partitions, so the first partition on first hard disk is (hd1,1) or (hd1,msdos1) for Dos partitions.
+As you can see, GRUB uses Linux style numbering for partitions, so the first partition on first hard disk is (hd0,1) or (hd0,msdos1) for Dos partitions or (hd0,gpt1) for gpt drives.

 Here you can see some of the options: